Environment Management System

 - conforming to compliance obligations;

-- fulfilment of objectives
+- fulfillment of objectives

 This section also makes clear that any organization claiming compliance with the revised standard should have incorporated all requirements of the standard within their environmental management system.